 System includes 4 precut activated carbon pre-filters, as well as a true HEPA filter.
 Lightweight.
 Base removes to transform it from a tower into a tabletop unit.
 Quiet operation.
-3-stage fan speeds.
-100% ozone free.
+Three-stage fan speeds.
+Is 100% ozone-free.
 Easy setup.
 Covers 325 square feet.
 Filter lasts up to a year.

 The fan can start to vibrate over time, creating quite a bit of noise.
 Replacement filters are expensive and hard to come by.

 Features a pre-filter, carbon filter, and a HEPA filter.
 Quiet operation.
 Lightweight and very portable.
-7.5 inches tall.
+Sits at 7.5 inches tall.
 Affordable.
 Works well for allergies.
-Main filter lasts 3-to-5 years, while the pre-filter should be changed every 3 months or so.
+Main filter lasts 3 to 5 years, while the pre-filter should be changed every 3 months or so.

-Only purifies up to 50 square feet.
-Running light is very bright for nighttime, and impossible to shut off if the unit is running.
+Only purifies up to 40 square feet.
+Running light is very bright for nighttime and impossible to shut off if the unit is running.

-Commercial grade ozone generator that is available in several colors.
+Commercial-grade ozone generator available in several colors.
 Covers up to 4,000 square feet.
-Constructed of industrial grade steel.
+Constructed of industrial-grade steel.
 Low energy usage.
 Effective.
 Low maintenance, with no filters to clean.
 Produces 6,000 milligrams of ozone.
 Purification plate lasts 6,000 hours.